x42bn6/sandbox/we-say-things-bulba-interview.md

 - DuBu was his favourite 5 that year.
 Great shotcaller, and plays fast Dota that he enjoyed
 - Team Onyx: Mason, Demon, Abed, DuBu and himself
 - Switched to 4, his favourite role (anything but 5)
-- Later Kicked Demon for Forev
+- Later kicked Demon for Forev
 - Although they didn't do great at TI7, he enjoyed the experience

 ### Coaching EG permanently (01:26:00)